desmccarter/maxwell/README.md

 Author:		Des McCarter

-XML based test flow automation abd Selenium page factory framework.
+XML based test flow automation and Selenium page factory framework.

 (Think of this framework married with Selenium as Angular JS is married to Javascript/JQuery)